johnjung/automatic_image_cropping/README.md

 $ sh test.sh <red> <green> <blue> <variation> <inputfile> <outputfile>
 ```

 In testing mode the script draws a rectangle around the image area that
+Before you begin, make sure you have all the right packages installed (requirements.txt)

 will be left after cropping.
 Here's a sample image-

 ![sample image](./test_image.jpg)